 She is a divine creation of the feminine archetype.
 She is special in the unique ways that she shows up.
 Her presence has made an impact in my life and the lives of others.
 Those who are familiarwith her, quickly recognize and are easily entertained through her radiant smile, playful attitude and generous character.
 Besides her appealing appearances, the attribute of generosity is remarkable as well, especially at this time in society.

 I’m not saying that I necessarily struggle to comprehend Tracy.
 On the contrary, I always appreciate her and focus mainly on what I can learn and return in every situation.
-We would all be so fortunate to know someone like this to share a life or at least a season with.
+We would all be so fortunate to know someone like this to share a life, or at least a season with.
 Generous, humorous, talented, open minded, kind hearted, supportive and generally fun to be around.
-Going back to the beginning once again, it’s people like this that is needed foremost among the communities who might choose to inhabit a place together.

 She has been a source of happiness and adventure in my life and others'.
 When it comes to those closest to me in my adult life, she’s probably second to my brother Daniel in the way that I feel seen and supported.
 It’s my pleasure to take the time and energy to make this for her, as it was for him.
 I’m humbled and honored by them.
 Check out the piece I put together for him.

 One never knows when they’re gonna go.
 Death happens and comes to us all sooner or later.
 I’m glad I got the chance to share this glimpse into her life as it is now.
 Thank you Tracy for raising the bar and going further.
-I try experimenting with better things to say to you and often wish there was more I could do.
 You’re worth the attention and deserve to be honored.
 May this serve as a validating tribute for you and may your life be an example of inspiration to the young and old, the men and women and ultimately, to yourself.

 She loves to sing.
 She loves to dance.
 She just plain old loves to have fun.
 Her home for the past few years has been at the sculptural art village Eliphanté where she resides in a renovated vintage trailer near Sedona Arizona.
 We traveled together on a couple of epic road trips.
 We decided to start a company.
-It’s called Practically Sacred Productions and we specialize in high profile flavor food, healthy energizing drinks, pop up dinner events, contentious catering services and are developing a suite of inspired products that support a more vital life.
-Check us out at our website.
+It’s called Practically Sacred Productions and we specialize in pop up dinner events and are developing a suite of inspired products that support a more vital life.

 FROM HER FRIENDS